kireeti123/skyarclog/README.md

 1. The configuration supports both simple list-based and advanced dictionary-based handler routing.
 2. Not all listeners need to be configured for every log level.
-3. Listeners and transformers are optional but recommended for comprehensive logging.
+3. Listeners and formatters are optional but recommended for comprehensive logging.
 4. Always keep sensitive information like connection strings secure and out of version control.
 5. The `name` field is purely for identification and documentation purposes
 6. It does not set a default name for the root logger